BY R.D. MILLER

 Despite the logistics, since the 2014 games begun, the Amazon colors have taken over our television, iPhones, smartphones, and iPads like a rainbow.

-However, beneath it all, local residents are crying for a new economic canvas to modernize and move poor people to better standard of living.
+However, beneath it all, residents are crying for a new economic canvas to modernize and move poor people to a better standard of living.

 They are the ones being left out of the prints.
 After the final whistle has blown, they too will be still asking economic referees for a penalty that was not given on a foul play.

-Yes!
-This is the real “World Champion Series,” and the true world champions are crowned after eight weeks.
+Yes, this is the real “World Champion Series,” and they crown the true world champions after eight weeks.